Battle of Glenlivet: Background

-The battle
+Battle

 Argyll positioned his army in two divisions on a hill between Glenlivet and Glenrinnes.
 On the right wing were the Macleans and Mackintoshes, commanded by Lachlan Maclean and Mackintosh of Mackintosh.
 On the left wing were the Grants, MacNeils, and MacGregors who were commanded by Grant of Gartinbeg.
 In the centre were the Campbells who were commanded by Campbell of Auchinbreck.
 This vanguard consisted of 4,000 men, half of whom carried muskets.
 The rear of the army was commanded by Argyll himself and consisted of about 6,000 men.

 Huntly's vanguard consisted of 300 men who were led by Errol, Sir Patrick Gordon of Auchindoun, the Gordon Laird of Gight, the Laird of Bonnitoun, and Captain Thomas Carr.
 Huntly followed with the remainder with the Macpherson Laird of Cluny on his right and the Gordon Laird of Abergeldy on his left.
 Huntly also had three pieces of field artillery under the command of Captain Andrew Gray.

 Argyll had the advantage of being on a hill and Huntly's forces were further hampered by the moss on the ground and the turf pits that had been dug.
 However, Huntly still advanced up the hill.
 He had made arrangements with Campbell of Lochnell who had agreed to join Huntly's side as soon as the battle commenced, before the charge of Huntly's cavalry.
 Campbell of Lochnell was at enmity with Argyll who had murdered his brother in 1592 and he was also Argyll's nearest heir.
 However, Campbell of Lochnell was shot dead by the first cannon fire and his men then fled from the field.
 Argyll's Highlanders had never seen field pieces before and were thrown into disorder and Huntly followed this up by charging at them with his cavalry.
 Errol was directed to attack the right wing of Argyll's army that was commanded by Maclean.
 However, this wing was at the top of a steep hill and Errol was annoyed by the thick vollies of shot from above, and so had to make a detour leaving the enemy on his left.
 Gordon of Auchindoun charged up this steep hill with a small party to attack Maclean, but he was killed doing so.
 Maclean received repeated assaults but maneuvered his men so well that he succeeded in cutting off Errol from Huntly.
 However, Huntly came to Errol's assistance and relieved him.